Mountains and Clouds Sculpture

 In 2016, the clouds were removed after a structural safety analysis was completed.
 They will be refabricated and reinstalled as funding becomes available.

 Hart Senate Office Building

 As plans for the Hart Senate Office Building developed, the need for a sculpture for the dramatic atrium became apparent.
 With the advice of museum curators, a list of the foremost American sculptors was compiled, from which five were selected to submit their ideas.
-In 1975, Calder's design was chosen by George M. White, Architect of the Capitol, and John Carl Warnecke and Associates, associate architects for the Hart Building.
+In 1975, Alexander Calder's design was chosen by Architect of the Capitol George M. White and John Carl Warnecke and Associates, associate architects for the Hart Building.
 Before his death in 1976, Senator Hart also expressed his approval of the Calder design.

 On November 10, 1976, Calder met with the Architect of the Capitol to present the maquette and to plan the placement of the sculpture.
 Calder adjusted one cloud with a pair of pliers and expressed satisfaction with the maquette as placed in a model of the atrium.
 The 78-year-old artist died the next day after his return to New York City.

 In a cost-cutting move during the construction of the Hart Building in 1979, public funds for the sculpture were eliminated.
 In 1983, former New Jersey Senator Nicholas F. Brady personally campaigned to raise private funds for the sculpture through the non-profit Capitol Arts Foundation.
 The total cost of the sculpture was $750,000.